 Follow these three steps to complete your booking

-5Finisterre VillageFamous fishing village.
-In the town of Finisterre we will have free time to enjoy Galician gastronomy, visit the fishing port and walk through its charming streets
+4Fisterra TownFamous fishing village.
+In the town of Finisterre we will have free time to enjoy Galician cuisine, visit the fishing port and walk its charming streets

-6MuxíaFor many the road and the experience extends to the town of Muxía, located a little further north of Finisterre, a spectacular place with an important cultural heritage The history of the town of Muxía is linked to the Sanctuary of the Boat raised at the foot of the sea and the stones of its surroundings the Pedra de Abalar, the Piedra dos Cadrís, and the Piedra del Timón From the Sanctuary, a small path leads us to the summit of Mount Corpiño that offers magnificent views of the estuary and Cape Vilán, the beaches of Leis and Lago and Mount Facho
+5MuxíaFor many, the Way and experience extends from Santiago de Compostela to the town of Muxía, located a little further north of finisterre.
+A spectacular place with an important cultural heritage The Sanctuary of the Barca built at the foot of the sea and the stones of its surroundings; the "Pedra de Abalar", the "Pedra dos Cadrís" and the “Pedra do Temón”.
+From the Sanctuary, a small path leads us to the summit of Mount Corpiño that offers us magnificent views of the estuary and Cape Vilán, the beaches of Leis and Lago and Mount Facho.